 “I know a bank where the wild thyme blows,” says Oberon to Puck in A Midsummer Night’s Dream.
 Upright or creeping, these aromatic culinary and ornamental herbs form luscious mats of ground cover or sprite-sized shrubs, embellished with miniature flowers in whites, purples and pinks.
 Sprinkled throughout the herb garden, or around stepping stones or bricks, Thymes love sun and well-drained soil, and can even tolerate a dose of wind and salt spray.

 Distinctive Juniper-style gray foliage makes this hard-to-find Thyme unique among other species in the genus.
 Stubby, needle-shaped aromatic leaves tightly cling to reddish brown stems that lay flat on the ground, bearing bee-friendly mauve-pink blooms in spring.
-Awash with soft pastel shades, Juniper Thyme can be threaded between pavers plus draped over rock work or container edges.
+Awash with soft pastel shades, Juniper Thyme can be threaded between pavers and draped over rock work or container edges.

 Size: 1" – 2" high x 8" – 10" wide.